virtusiodarrel/SCVM-Project/README.md

 ### Creating the superuser

-Creating a superuser will allow access to the Admin page (127.0.0.1:8000/admin or localhost:8000/admin)
+Creating a superuser will allow access to the admin page (127.0.0.1:8000/admin or localhost:8000/admin)
 ```
 python manage.py createsuperuser
 ```